 - Responded to Office of Civil Rights HIPAA investigation for hospital

-- Reviewed managed care contracts and advised national health system on language negotiations
+- Reviewed national health system's managed care contracts and advised national health system on language negotiations

-- Responded to government investigation of public durable medical equipment company
+- Responded to government investigation regarding oxygen contents billing for national durable medical equipment company

 - Counseled providers in general transactional and regulatory compliance matters, including employment negotiations, HIPAA compliance, and reporting requirements

-Ms. Young graduated from Georgetown University Law Center (J.D., 2011) where she was an assistant editor for the Georgetown Journal of Law and Public Policy.
+Torrey received her law degree from Georgetown University Law Center (J.D., 2011), where she was an assistant editor for the Georgetown Journal of Law and Public Policy.
 She jointly earned her master’s in public health from Johns Hopkins Bloomberg School of Public Health (M.P.H., 2011) with a certificate in bioethics and health policy.
-Ms. Young’s undergraduate degree is from Emory University (B.S., high honors neuroscience and behavioral biology, 2007).
+Torrey's undergraduate degree is from Emory University (B.S., high honors neuroscience and behavioral biology, 2007).

 - “Anatomy of a Self-Disclosure: From Concern, to Disclosure, to Closure, and Everything In Between,” Association for Corporate Counsel Webcast (May 17, 2017)